TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 2) Draw 1000 samples from a normal distribution with mean `0` and standard deviation `2` and store the samples in the variable `y`.
 Make a histogram of `y`.
 Try to fiddle with the number of histograms 'bins' (`bins` parameter to `hist()`).
-Values in in `c(3, 10, 30, 100, 300)` should provide a 'feel' for the bin size effect.
+Trying values in `c(3, 10, 30, 100, 300)` should provide a 'feel' for what happens when too many or too few.

 3) Concatenate `x` and `y` into a single vector of length 2000.
 Generate a 2D plot of the result.
-Can you tell where one distribution stops and the other starts?
+From the plot, can you tell where one distribution (say the one from `x`) stops and the other (from `y`) starts?

 4) Add a horizontal line to the plot from question #3, at the mean of `z`.
      Hint: abline parameter `h` for 'horizontal'.

 5) Add a vertical line to the plot at the 1000th position in the plot from question #4.
-     Hint: abline parameter `v` for 'vertical'; note the bottom positions are the order (or index positions) of the values in `z`, so the 1000th position marks the boundary between the values from `x` (uniform) and those from `y` (normal).
+     Hint: abline parameter `v` for 'vertical'; note the bottom axis positions are the order (or index positions) of the values in `z`, so the 1000th position marks the boundary between the values from `x` (uniform) and those from `y` (normal).
      Are some differences in the distribution of points between the left side and